TheTemptingSavior/badminton-league-tables/README.md

 Provides a way for badminton leagues to manage the league scoreboard with constant updates.
 The system provides a certain level of data integrity and has the ability to warn users about incomplete scorecards or incorrect information.

+## ToDo
+- Add a management page to the admin area
+  - Trigger a manual "UpdateScoreboard" job
+  - Trigger a manual "UpdateScoreboards" job
+  - Manually create users
+- Send out emails to registered users
+  - Allow users to register for the purposes of receiving emails

 ## Running
 1. Clone the repository
 2. Environment file